 Learn more about fentanyl and overdose prevention

-While stimulants may help some people focus, they may not help your academic performance overall.
+While some people may believe that using stimulants without a prescription may help them focus better, they’re not likely to help your academic performance.
 In fact, misusing stimulants and amphetamines can lead to unintended consequences, including:

 Note: Side effects can occur when stimulants are used with or without a prescription.
 If you are currently using stimulants as prescribed to treat a condition and are concerned about negative side effects, contact your healthcare provider.